Blake-Loveland/landgrid-support/_articles/using-the-api.md

 #### Response format

-All of these requests return a JSON response on success, an array of GeoJSON features representing the matched parcels.
+All of these requests return a [GeoJSON](https://geojson.org/) response on success, an array of [GeoJSON](https://geojson.org/) features representing the matched parcels.
 These include polygon geometries and `properties`.
 Our standard fields are documented in the [Loveland Parcel Schema](/articles/schema) (some additional undocumented fields may be included in the `properties`).
 An empty results set with no error means no parcels could be matched.
 Parcel attributes that have a null value are omitted from the results.
 Here's an example response payload with results:

     {
       results: [